top of page

 - Following Your Intuition -

-If you become very still inside, and listen beyond the noise of your mind & the fluctuations of your emotions, you will begin to discern a subtle, compassionate, undeniable knowing.
+If you become very still inside, and listen beyond the noise of your mind and the fluctuations of your emotions, you will begin to discern a subtle, compassionate, undeniable knowing.
 It does not clamor for attention or impose itself upon you, for it is entirely without violence.
 This is the voice of your truth.
 Your intuition.
 Your soul speaking to you.

 Oftentimes, the mind and emotions are so loud & persistent that you may default to listening to them... simply because they make the most racket!
 But in moments of great decision, the soul understands what neither the mind nor emotions can conceive, which is why it's so important to learn to learn to hear—and trust—the guidance of your soul.

 Think of your soul as the voice of God in you—the part of you that exists beyond thoughts, emotions, conditioning—even beyond linear time.
 The soul maintains a perspective that knows what will bring you the deepest sense of peace, satisfaction, and meaning.
-And other internal and external influences, it never lead you astray.
+And unlike other internal and external influences, it never lead you astray.

-If the word soul feels unfamiliar or uncomfortable, think of it as a gut instinct, an inner compass meant to calibrate you along the best possible path for your journey.
-Or, if you're more speculative/playful in your thinking, imagine your intuition as a set of secret instructions encoded in your DNA by the original programmers themselves: the evolutionary coding installed by the alien-architects who set this whole, wild, cosmic ride into motion!
-Those big, bad-daddy orchestraters of this elaborate cosmic play want you to evolve.
+If the word soul feels unfamiliar or uncomfortable, think of it as an inner compass meant to calibrate you along the best possible path for your journey.
+Or, if you're more speculative/playful in your thinking, imagine your intuition as a set of secret instructions encoded in your DNA by the original programmers themselves: the evolutionary guidelines installed by the alien-architects who set this whole, wild, cosmic ride into motion!
+Those big, bad-daddy orchestraters of the elaborate cosmic play want you to evolve.
 Their goal is for you to uncover & listen to those instructions so that you can become as conscious and powerful as them.
-Or, if you prefer to think of life as a gigantic simulation, think of yourself as an avatar—and the messages you intuitively as being sent from your 'original self' in the real world, guiding you back to truth; who knows...maybe if you listen closely enough and follow the guidance you hear, you'll finally break free from the simulation.

 However you frame it, this benevolent inner guidance is the wisest, most trustworthy ally you'll ever have.